 As more and more soldiers return from overseas — many of them suffering from PTSD — it becomes important for both employers and employees to understand the accommodations available to our nation's veterans.

-This article by TELG managing principal R. Scott Oswald was published by Westlaw Journal Employment on January 23, 2013.
+TELG managing principal R. Scott Oswald was published by Westlaw Journal Employment on January 23, 2013.
 The full article is available as a PDF on our site and at Westlaw Journal Employment.

 Accommodations for Returning Veterans Suffering from PTSD: A Guide for Employers